 Use our handy Parent / Babysitter Note to fill in and then print out for the babysitter.
 List where you'll be, contact numbers and kids' routines.
 It even lets the babysitter report on whether the kids have been little angels or little devils!
 Save it to your computer and use it again and again.

 For a printable version of this checklist click here.

-This child care article was last updated on Thursday, 10 August 2017
+This child care article was last reviewed or updated on Monday, 12 August 2019

 LET'S GET SOCIAL